thumblemonks/riot/index.md

 But wait, there's more.
 Riot is about helping you write faster and more readable tests.
 Notice any duplication in the example above (besides the value "cookies")?
 I do.
 How about that `first` notation in the assertion name and reference in the assertion block.
 Riot provides a shortcut which allows you to reference methods on the topic through the assertion name.
 Here's another way to write the same test:

 {% highlight ruby %}
-context "Yummie things" do
+context "Yummy things" do
   setup { ["cookies", "donuts"] }

   asserts(:first).equals("cookies")
-end # Yummie things
+end # Yummy things
 {% endhighlight %}

-Now that's real yummie.

-There are a bunch of built-in assertion macros and you can even [write your own](./hacking.html#writing-assertion-macros)

-* equals
-* ...
+Now that's real yummy.
+Want some more?
+Perhaps you just want to test the topic itself &mdash; not a method or attribute of it.
+You could do this:

+{% highlight ruby %}
+context "Yummy things" do
+  setup { ["cookies", "donuts"] }

+  asserts("topic") { topic }.size(2)
+end # Yummy things
+{% endhighlight %}

+But, as you can probably already guess, that's gross and redundant.
+To solve this, Riot provides the `asserts_topic` shortcut which is a helper that pretty much just does `asserts("topic") { topic }` for you.

+{% highlight ruby %}
+context "Yummy things" do
+  setup { ["cookies", "donuts"] }

+  asserts_topic.size(2)
+end # Yummy things
+{% endhighlight %}

+Yep, more readable.

 #### Negative Assertions {#negative-assertions}